 - Patients with palliative care needs are identified using common criteria and management plans instituted after discussion with the multidisciplinary team.

 - Regular assessment of patients and carers, using validated assessment tools.

 - Anticipated needs should be planned for.

 - Patient and carer needs are communicated within the team and to specialist colleagues, where appropriate.

-- Preferred place of care and death are openly discussed and noted and measures made to facilitate an individual's preferences where possible.
+- Preferred place of care and death are openly discussed as soon as reasonably possible and shared with those individuals the patient has decided need to know.
+Their preferences are recorded and measures taken to facilitate an individual's preferences where possible.

 - There should be a named person within the primary care team to co-ordinate care.